MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ### Service Discovery
 Built in to Docker is Service Discovery, which handles service registration and name to IP (DNS) mapping for containers and services; with service discovery, it is possible for all container endpoints to discover each other by name (either container name, or service name).
 This is particularly valuable in scaled-out scenarios, where multiple container endpoints are being used to define a single service.
 In such cases, service discovery makes it possible for a service to be considered a single entity regardless of how many containers it has running behind the scenes.
 For multi-container services, incoming network traffic is managed using a round-robin approach, by which DNS load balancing is used to uniformly distribute traffic across all container instances implementing a given service.

+## Overlay Networking and Docker Swarm Mode (Multi-Node Container Networking)
+The native overlay network driver and Docker Swarm mode combine to provide support for multi-node (clustering) scenarios on Windows.
+To learn more about overlay and swarm mode, visit our blog post which accompanied the release of overlay/swarm to Windows Insiders on Windows 10 (-----TODO: Link-----), or refer to the topic, Getting started with Swarm mode (-----TODO: Link-----).

 ## Caveats and Gotchas

 ### Existing vSwitch Blocking Transparent Network Creation